-At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on modern/semi modern lines.
+At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on mixed modern/semi modern/older lines.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.

-High damp meter readings were recorded to the internal walls in a number of areas, and there is dampness to the gable chimney breast.
-It was not possible to inspect the floors due to the presence of fitted coverings, including floating laminate.
-There is rot to the bathroom door frame, which appears to be due to seepage of water from the shower.
+Dampness was recorded to some of the internal walls and partitions, and there has been damp ingress to the chimney breasts.
 Concealed timbers that have been in contact with damp may be affected by rot.
+Evidence of woodworm infestation was noted to the roof timbers.
+It was not possible to inspect the floors due to the presence of fitted coverings.
 Instruct a reputable firm of timber/damp specialists to carry out a detailed inspection covering the entire property, provide a report and costings prior to purchase, and to thereafter undertake all works necessary to a fully documented and guaranteed standard.
-It must be confirmed if a specialist guarantee is available for previous woodworm treatment.
-No retention is recommended for loan purposes, assuming that the cost of works does not exceed £3,000.

-The property has been altered and extended in the past to provide the present accommodation.
-Whilst these works appear to be longstanding and historic, it must be confirmed that all required Local Authority consents were obtained.
+The property has been substantially altered and extended to provide the present accommodation.
+The most recent addition would appear to be the conservatory extension, and a 54m2 garage/workshop has been erected.
+It is assumed that all required Local Authority consents were obtained.